 36 Information shared by Norfolk County Council at Regulation 14.
 Source: Norfolk County Council - Information for developers.
-Accessed: Information for developers - Norfolk County Council
+Accessed: Information for developers - Norfolk County Council North Wootton Neighbourhood Development Plan 2022-2036, made November 2024

 Development proposals should be designed to manage flood risk effectively and not increase, and wherever possible reduce, the overall level of flood risk both to the site and elsewhere.
 Proposals specifically to improve surface water drainage, such as works to reinstate an effective drainage scheme, are encouraged.